mortael/script.skinshortcuts/README.md

 If you experience an error with the script, you are welcome to ask for help directly in the Skin Shortcuts thread in the skin development forum.
 However, we _require_ a [debug log](https://kodi.wiki/view/Debug_log).

-Please note that this thread is primarily aimed at skin developers - if you haven't already asked in the revelant skins forum, included a debug log or are asking a question related to [banned add-ons](https://kodi.wiki/view/Official:Forum_rules/Banned_add-ons), you are not likely to recieve a warm welcome.
+Please note that this thread is primarily aimed at skin developers - if you haven't already asked in the relevant skin's forum, included a debug log or are asking a question related to [banned add-ons](https://kodi.wiki/view/Official:Forum_rules/Banned_add-ons), you are not likely to receive a warm welcome.

 ## Where To Get Help - Skinners